MTR93600/AIMI-AI/README.md

                     EN will not add insulin when above this limit.
     BG Threshold:   No SMB will be given when EN is outside operating hours and BG below this threshold.
                     If there is detected resistance from autosens or BG exceeds this threshold SMB will be resumed using normal AAPS maxBolus.
+    ISF BG Scaler:  As BG increases ISF will become stronger.
+The level of scaling can be adjusted.
+                    0 = normal scaling, 5 is 5% stronger, -5 is 5% weaker ISF scaling.
+    Max ISF Limit:  As BG increases ISF will become stronger.
+This will Limit the ISF.
+                    1 is profile ISF, 1.5 would be a 150% smaller ISF, similar to a profile switch.

 UAM:
     UAMBoost Bolus Scale:       Multiply the initial UAMBoost bolus by this amount.
 0 will disable UAMBoost.
     UAMBoost maxBolus:          maxBolus to use for all BG rises without COB.
 0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.
+    UAM eventualBG Weighting:   This will be the initial weighting for eventualBG predictions without COB.
+                                As ISF grows stronger the weighting will reduce favouring current BG ISF.
+                                Setting to 50 will make this 50%.
+0 will always use currentBG ISF.
 COB:
     Use GhostCOB:               Ignore COB predictions after the COBBoost Window and rely purely on UAM.
 This setting can be handy when COB lingers for too long.
     COBBoost InsulinReqPct:     Percentage that will be used for EN insulinReq within the COBBoost Window.
     COBBoost Window:            If within the COBBoost Window the calculated insulinReq from COBPredBG may be delivered via a larger SMB using the COBBoost maxBolus.
                                 Once the time window has elapsed COBBoost maxBolus is no longer used.
                                 0 minutes will disable this functionality.
     COBBoost maxBolus:          maxBolus to use within the COBBoost Window.
 0 will use AAPS maxBolus.
     COB maxBolus:               maxBolus to use with COB outside of the initial COBBoost Window.
 0 will use AAPS maxBolus.
-    COB ISF Limit:          Limit the ISF with COB outside of the initial COBBoost Window. e.g. 1 will use profile ISF as the maximum and 1.5 will be the equivalent of a 150% profile switch as the max ISF.
+    UAM eventualBG Weighting:   This will be the initial weighting for eventualBG predictions with COB.
+                                As ISF grows stronger the weighting will reduce favouring current BG ISF.
+                                Setting to 50 will make this 50%.
+0 will always use currentBG ISF.